Drug-Induced Psychosis: Definition, Symptoms, and Treatment

 Why Early Help Matters

-Experiencing psychosis from drugs is not only emotionally devastating but can also lead to dangerous or life-threatening situations.
-People may harm themselves or others, run into legal trouble, or face long-term psychiatric conditions if they don’t receive timely help.
+Experiencing psychosis from drugs is not only emotionally devastating.
+It can lead to dangerous or life-threatening situations.
+People may harm themselves or others, run into legal trouble, or face long-term psychiatric conditions without timely intervention.
+The brain’s capacity to recover from substance-induced disruption is meaningfully greater when professional care begins early.
+Waiting compounds every risk.

 A Path Forward